AdaCore/gnatstudio/docs/tutorial/editing.rst

 Editing sources
 ***************

-In the project view, open the `common` directory by clicking on the `[+]` sign (a triangle under unix systems) on the left of `common`.
+In the project view, open the `common` directory by clicking on the triangle on the left of `common`.
 This will open the directory and display a list of source files located in this directory.

 Now, double click on :file:`sdc.adb`: this will open a source editor on this file.
 The source code is syntax-highlighted: keywords, comments, strings and